robocek/Flutter-Bootcamp-2021/Task-4.md

 2. Store it in the assets folder

-3. Find a package from pub.dev (https://pub.dev/packages/audioplayers you can use this package)
+3. Find a suitable package from pub.dev (https://pub.dev/packages/audioplayers you can use this package)

 4. Add dependency in your pubspec.yaml file